 Then proceed to install the Medusa cydia tweak on your iPhone.
 You should now be able to e.g. put your iPhone into landscape view mode and pull inwards from the right side of the screen to add another app in tandem with your currently opened app.
 This will allow you to work with both of them at the same time.

 Notes on using Medusa on the iPhone

 The tweak is still in a very early stage of development and definitely not stable on all devices, some apps cause trouble and you will experience the occasional crash.
 Albeit not actually dangerous for your data or device, these crashes can be annoying in the long run.
 Some users also run into performance issues with their device, as running two apps in parallel is very taxing on the hardware and will require a recent iPhone to work properly.
 Futhermore, Medusa does not take into account that some apps are not designed to be split up across such a small screen as the iPhone has.

-To learn more about iOS 9’s new multitasking features, such as Split View, Slide Over and Picture-in-Picture, check out our designated guide on the matter.
-Read more…
+To learn more about the iPhone and iPad multitasking features, such as Split View, Slide Over and Picture-in-Picture, check out our designated guide on the matter.